 There is a wide variety of video podcasts you can make today.
 Even as a single organization with a niche audience, you will find, depending on the topic you might want to use different formats.
-To generalize, there are some six types of formats.
+To generalize, there are five types of formats.

 - This is a great format for branding, because you get the guest's audience as well.

 - Gives you more options in terms of content and divides the screen presence.

 - More interactive content, which keeps the audience attentive.

 - Interviewing involves a lot of skill, and you can have a really bad experience if your interviewee is not comfortable.